TFI Local Link

-TFI Local Link, or simply Local Link, is a set of local bus services in Ireland which provide local public transport in rural areas, typically linking villages to local towns.
+TFI Local Link, or simply Local Link, is a set of local bus services in the Republic of Ireland which provide local public transport in rural areas, typically linking villages to local towns.
 As well as scheduled services, Local Link provides bookable door-to-door services for those with reduced mobility.
-Managed by Transport for Ireland (TFI), the services are publicly subsidised.
+Since 2025, it has also operated a pilot demand-responsive transport scheme, branded as TFI Anseo, in a number of locations.
+Managed by Transport for Ireland (TFI), Local Link services are publicly subsidised.

 History

 A 2002 pilot project "Rural Transport Initiative" was started to look into unaddressed transport needs, giving rise to a "Rural Transport Programme".
 Services were originally managed locally by voluntary groups.
 A 2013 restructuring of management reduced the large number of local groups to a number of "Transport Co-ordination Units" (subsequently branded as "Local Link offices").
 Funding is from the government's Public Service Obligation via the National Transport Authority (NTA) under its Transport for Ireland (TFI) brand.

-In February 2023, the government proposed a large expansion of Local Link services.
+In February 2023, the Irish Government proposed a large expansion of Local Link services.
 65 new or improved services were started in 2023, with a 36% increase in the number of passengers compared with the previous year.

+In July 2025, TFI Local Link launched a pilot demand-responsive transport scheme, branded as "TFI Anseo", on Achill Island.
+The scheme uses a mobile app that passengers use to book buses between two locations in served zones, acting as a hybrid between a share taxi and a rideshare service.
+The pilot scheme was later expanded to Killarney and north-east Limerick City as part of the one year trial.
+Within four months, the service had reportedly moved 20,000 passengers in Killarney.

 Services

+Bus services

-Bus services are managed by TFI and operated by a large number of local operators (400 as at 2021).
-As of 2023, Local Link services were managed by 15 local offices.
-These offices cover:
+TFI manages a number of timetabled bus services that are operated by local operators.
+As of 2021, there were 400 such local operators.
+Local Link's bus services are managed by several local offices.
+As of 2023, these offices covered: